bjhartin/strangeloop-2022/demystifying-privacy-preserving-computing.md

 We could perform the addition without decrypting the values - meaning we could send encrypted data to another machine/function/actor for analysis and decrypt the results.

 Obviously we'd need to define '+' for encrypted values.
 However, it turns out that if we can define only a few such functions, we can build almost any other - much like building logic circuits from NAND gates.
 In the talk, Tejas implied that if we had two functions that act like + and *, [we can define arbitrary circuits of unbounded depth](https://en.wikipedia.org/wiki/Homomorphic_encryption#Description).
+This also seems to work if we have a small set of bitwise functions.
+The main idea is building more complex functions as 'circuits' comprised of a small set of basis functions.

 There are different levels of homomorphism in this context: _partially_, _somewhat_, _leveled fully_ and _fully homomorphic_.
 The level provided by a given encryption scheme will determine what kinds of things can be computed.
 See the link below for more information.